noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

     - kernel 3 and 4: namespaces v2 (you should focus here)
   - availability
     - Resource Usage: cpu, memory, data compression
+      - memory management is handled globally; you need to ensure a container doenst consume all of the systems memory
     - Noisy Neighbor effect: in multitenant systems with shared resources, the activity of one tenant can negatively impact another tenant's share of resources
 - namespaces: you need to use the clone systemcall to create a namespace for a container
   - types